JIBC Indigenous Youth Career Camp (IYCC)

 The camp promotes interest in careers in justice, public safety, and health through applied education, cultural experiences and connections, and engagements with a wide range of community partners at multiple JIBC campuses.

-The camp provides opportunities to meet new friends from across BC, connect with Elders and role models, and enjoy great food, fun, laughter, and learning in a culturally safe and supportive environment.
-Join us to reflect on your gifts and how they might be applied to exciting and impactful careers in public safety.
+The camp provides opportunities to meet new friends from across the Lower Mainland, connect with Elders and role models, and enjoy great food, fun, laughter, and learning in a culturally safe and supportive environment.
+Join us to reflect on your gifts and how they might be applied to exciting and impactful careers.

 - Provide an innovative and applied educational experience grounded in Indigenous culture;

-- Inform students about careers in justice, public safety and health;
+- Inform participants about careers in justice, public safety and health;

 - Provide access to Indigenous role models;